kavita355321/hotstar-clone/README.md

 ## 📁 Project Structure

 project-folder/
-│
-├── index.html # Main landing page
+-index.html # Main landing page
-├── style.css # Styling for all sections
+-style.css # Styling for all sections
-├── script.js # JavaScript for carousel and interactivity
-│
-├── /images # All logos, banners, and poster images ├── /videos # Background videos for brand cards
+-script.js # JavaScript for carousel and interactivity -/images # All logos, banners, and poster images -/videos # Background videos for brand cards

 ---